DrCopyPaste/RecNForget/README.md

 # upcoming features in next version (commited, not yet released)
 - FIX: uninstalling RecNForget will now also delete all application data (under %APPDATA% machine configuration and in registry for autostart)
+- FIX: clicking the open folder button does not crash RecNForget anymore, if that folder does not (yet) exist
 - FIX: changing the file prefix changes the displayed file name with output path

 - auto selecting the last recording is now optional (enabled by default)